haing2811/OdomMap/README.md

 - 📏 Click to draw measurement lines across the field
 - 🔄 Instantly calculate wheel rotations and degrees for any path
 - 🧭 Use Odometry Mode to track X/Y position relative to an origin point
+- 🛣️ Use Route Mode to plan and save full competition paths
 - 📐 Visualize right-triangle breakdowns of diagonal paths
 - 🗓️ Switch between competition years (2023–2026) and categories